-Join us in person at the Institute on 3 February 2022 to discover more about our postgraduate programmes, tour our collections, meet our programme convenors, and find out what it’s like to study at the Warburg Institute.
+Join us in person at the Institute to discover more about our postgraduate programmes, tour our collections, meet our programme convenors, and find out what it’s like to study at the Warburg Institute.

 The Warburg Institute is one of the world’s leading centres for studying the interaction of ideas, images and society.
 It is dedicated to the survival and transmission of culture across time and space, with special emphasis on the afterlife of antiquity.